BEMRosetta/BEMRosetta/README.md

 - Hydrostatic stiffness matrix viewer
 - Mesh healing option

-### - Nemoh
+### - Case launcher, Nemoh & HAMS

-Added Nemoh launcher.
-It can load an existing Nemoh.cal file, lets you editing it, and creates the set of files to launch Nemoh from a .bat file (it replaces the classic MATLAB launcher)
+Added Nemoh and [HAMS](https://github.com/YingyiLiu/HAMS) launcher.
+It can loadexisting files from HAMS, Nemoh or ANSYS AQWA, it lets you editing it, and creates the set of files to launch Nemoh and HAMS from a .bat file (it replaces the classic Nemoh MATLAB launcher)

 ### - Bonus